 A landing page can in many instances lead to better conversions than your product pages.
 However, to make the most of the potential offered by landing pages, you need to know which elements to include and how to incorporate them into your layout.

 You can then take it even one step further and optimize your landing page.
-Luckily, there are many reliable, cost-effective tools that can help you with this step and, therefore, you do not really have an excuse not to optimize your landing page.
+Luckily, there are many reliable, cost-effective tools that can help you with this step and, therefore, you don't really have an excuse not to optimize your landing page.

 10 Landing Page Optimization Tools (and Practical Tips If You Want to Go Tool-less):